guylifshitz/brute-gender-web/README.md

 TODO:
-+ Make levels for the real words
-+ Statistics at end of level.
++ Statistics at end of level
 + Make level from words you got wrong
 + Add definitions
++ Show level completness on level screen
++ Make levels based on category